laboon/ebook/text/40_unit_testing.md

 public void wait(long timeout, int nanos);
 ```

-  Reviewing the code above, you can see that the methods[] array actually contains methods as objects!
+Reviewing the code above, you can see that the `methods[]` array actually contains methods as objects!
 This may not seem strange in a functional language, but if you are only used to straightforward Java programming, it may seem a bit weird.
 If the concept of a method or function existing as a first-class object seems strange to you, my first recommendation is to learn Haskell or another functional programming language until it seems like second nature.
 If you don't particularly have the time for that, just think of them as functions that you can pick up and carry around, then do something with them at a later date, instead of having them only be in one place.

-  Now that we have this list of methods, we can actually invoke them by name, by passing in the name of the method to which we'd like to have a reference to the getMethod() method.
+Now that we have this list of methods, we can actually invoke them by name, by passing in the name of the method to which we'd like to have a reference to the `getMethod()` method:

 ```java
 import java.lang.reflect.Method;

 public class ReflectionFun {